fmhess/fmh_framebuffer/README.md

 clocked at 60 MHz.
 It was connected to RAM through a 64 bit AXI bus.
-Its video output sent 4 color channels of 8 bits per color to a VIP Clocked Video Output running at 800x480 resolution.
+Its video output sent 4 color channels of 8 bits per color to a VIP Clocked Video Output running at 800x480 resolution with a 60 Hz frame rate.

 ### Limitations
-* All colors of a pixel must be transmitted in parallel on the same beat (colors_per_beat must be a multiple of colors_per_pixel).
+* All the colors of exactly one pixel are output in parallel on each beat of the video output stream.
+So, no support for sending the colors of a single pixel sequentially over multiple output beats, and no support for sending multiple pixels in parallel on a single output beat.
 * 90 degree rotations are not supported.
 * Progressive frames only, no interlaced.